Krishnamohan-Yerrabilli/Articles/cl9h7afy6000b09ky6y8k44bl.md

 With the help of Namespaces, each cluster is divided into virtual sub-clusters.

-Each team can work in a Namespace without disturbing others.
+Each team can work in a Namespace without disturbing others.<br>
 An application and its dependencies are stored in Namespaces in a cluster.

-These Namespaces are separate from each other but are allowed to communicate with each other.
+These Namespaces are separate from each other but are allowed to communicate <br>
+with each other.

 It's Namespaces that allow projects and team members to share a cluster.

-Let us understand this by comparing how things have changed and how these technologies are evolving
+Let us understand this by comparing how things have changed <br>
+and how these technologies are evolving

 The process by which application development takes place.

 Earlier resource allocation was a problem.
-An application consumes a a lot of resources
+An application consumes a <br>
+a lot of resources

 This causes other applications to underperform.
+Organizations cannot <br>
-Organizations cannot afford to deploy multiple physical servers.
+afford to deploy multiple physical servers.

 ## 🖧 Virtualization and Containers